dairinka/nodejs-basics/Readme.md

 Please download zip archive for cross-check

 ### For quick check:
- 1) find section "NPM SCRIPTS" on bottom of left pannel
+ 1) find section "NPM SCRIPTS" on bottom of left pannel VS code
  2) run scripts in order of task
+Thank you!

 # Assignment: Node.js basics